newcleo-dev-team/lbh15/docs/source/learn_more.rst

   where:

   - ``lead`` object is instantiated at a reference temperature equal to the initial temperature of the lead volume;
-  - the initial value of the Oxygen concentration setpoint is taken equal to the middle value of the admissibile operative range of the Oxygen concentration as function of temperature;
+  - the initial value of the oxygen concentration setpoint is taken equal to the middle value of the admissibile operative range of the oxygen concentration as function of temperature;

 - PID controller setup: